timg021/SparseStructuresTEM2/MultisliceCppTest/PhaseRetrieval/ReadmePhaseRetrieval.txt

 Parameter 11 contains the values of the spherical aberrations Cs3 and Cs5 (in millimetres) of the imaging system.
 Zero values correspond to the absence of aberrations.

+Parameter 12 contains the value of the absorption coefficient in the form of a fraction of the real increment of the refractive index, i.e. if n = 1 + delta + i beta, then this coefficient is equal to beta / delta.
+The value must be between -1 and 1 (inclusive).
+Typical value for electron microscopy is between zero and 0.1.
+At this time, the absorption coefficient is only taken into account in the methods corresponding to Parameter 13 equal to 4 and 5.

-Parameter 12 can be equal to 1, 2, 3 or 4.
-It determines the 2D phase retrieval method to be used as part of the DHT algorithm internally in the PhaseRetrieval.exe program.
+Parameter 13 can be equal to 1, 2, 3, 4 or 5.
+It determines the 2D phase retrieval method to be used as
+part of the DHT algorithm internally in the PhaseRetrieval.exe program.
 Method 1 can be used only in the case when there 2 or more defocused images per each illumination directon, while the methods 3 and 4 can be used only when there is 1 defocused image at each illumination direction.